-- 1. Generate accurate 3D renderings using graphite and ink. - 2.
-Produce washes of colour and tone using watercolour paint and pencils. - 3.
+- 1. Generate accurate renderings using graphite and ink. - 2.
+Produce washes of colour and tone using a variety of media. - 3.
 Make original surface textures and patterns using various techniques. - 4.
-Use and mix watercolour paint to achieve a varied colour pallet. - 5.
-Combine two or more media and/or techniques compositionally. - 6.
+Combine two or more media and/or techniques compositionally. - 5.
 Create imagery that communicates specific information and expresses certain ideas and concepts.